THEWHITEBOY503/TM-ImageClassifier/README.md

 (Note-- in this example the server (right side) is being run on a Ubuntu VM running inside my MacBook Pro on Parallels, while the left side is just the terminal from macOS)

 ## To-do

+These only apply to this branch's version of the software.

 - (Done!)
 Merge web server and classification script into one .py file
 - Make function to upload image directly to classifier
 	- Perferrably this would be done with the same POST request, but otherwise just make it SFTP it or something to the server then run the POST request